gagibran/udemy-java-the-complete-java-developer-course/README.md

 An interface specifies methods that a particular class, that implements the interface, must also implement.

-An interface is `abstract`, meaning that we don't actually write any code to it, only the method names and parameters.
+An interface is abstract, meaning that we don't actually write any code to it, only the method names and parameters.

 The actual code goes to the class the implements the interface.

 An interface is created when we need a common behavior that can be used in several classes.

 By convention, an interface starts with a capital `I`.
-For example: `IGearbox`, `ÌCar`, `IAnimal`, and so on.
+For example: `IGearbox`, `ICar`, `IAnimal`, and so on.

 We use the keyword `interface` instead of `class`: